Lakroft/paidyInterview/forex-mtl/README.md

 **Best Case Scenario**:
 - 288 API calls/day (one every 5 minutes for all active pairs)
-- Additional calls only when new currency pairs are requested
+- Additional calls only when new currency pairs are requested (max 72)

 **Result**: Comfortably within 1000 API calls/day limit